LegendNed/setup-guide/windows/README.md

 # How to setup a Windows dev environment

+Please follow these instructions carefully.
+If you encounter any roadblocks, contact us on your cohort's Slack channel.

 ## System requirements

 Windows 10 x64 Version 1607 Build 14393 or higher.